 Other ingredients to avoid are Propylene Glycol (also found in anti-freeze) Butylated Hydroxyanisole (BHA) - E320 and Butylated Hydroxytoluene (BHT) - E321 also suspected to cause cancer.
 If that isn’t enough many dog treats contain ingredients which can cause allergies such as wheat, soy and corn.
 No wonder more people than ever are turning to natural treats for dogs.

-What to look for when buying natural dog treats
+What to look for when buying organic dog treats

 Ingredients are listed in descending order so the first few ingredients on the list are should be 100% natural and high in quality.

 The fresher ingredients come from local sources and it is highly recommended you choose treats made in the UK, which adhere to EU regulations, always check the small print as in some cases made in the UK can mean packaged in this country, with the core product coming from China, a country with questionable regulations where dog treats are concerned.